RyosukeNORO/Squeezing-Level/README.md

 # Squeezing-Level
-The calculation program of squeezing level when using optical parametric down conversion with loss of either pump light or squeezed light
+The calculation program of squeezing level when using an optical parametric down conversion divece with loss of either pump light or squeezed light